FergusFettes/MayorOfWhoville/README.md

 `docker service scale town=3`

 to remove some towns.
 Unfortunately, sometimes the mayor gets lost in the process (if they were in one of the towns that was removed) but they will get resurrected.

+## Suspicious?

+If you are suspicious that nothing is actually happening, please run

+`python3 host_listener.py`

+to hear a direct broadcast from the mayor, wherever they are!
+They will also tell you where they are at the moment.

+Enjoy!